thoughtworks/candouble/README.md

 matching the predicate is received Candouble will send the second response, a message with `0x17, 0x20` as data bytes.

-### Evaluation

-The stubs are evaluated in the order they are defined in.
-The first stub that has a matching predicate will generate the response.

 ### Predicates